-(d) The child is not eligible for coverage under the medicaid program established under Chapter 5111. of the Revised Code or the medicare program established under Title XVIII of the "Social Security Act," 42 U.S.C.
-1395.
+(d) The child is not eligible for the medicaid program or the medicare program.

 (2) That attainment of the limiting age for dependent children shall not operate to terminate the coverage of a dependent child if the child is and continues to be both of the following:

-(a) Incapable of self-sustaining employment by reason of mental retardation or physical handicap;
+(a) Incapable of self-sustaining employment by reason of an intellectual disability or physical handicap;

 (b) Primarily dependent upon the plan member for support and maintenance.